 - 2.2 The surface of the wall will be covered with mild steel sections with a thickness of at least 0.003 metres.
 The wall will have a matt black surface finish. - 2.3 Starting / finishing lines will be located 0.8 metres from the beginning of the horizontal section on the ground (section A) and 0.8 metres from the end of the top horizontal section (section C).
-The line in section A will be used to demarcate the maximum size of the robot. - 2.4 The supporting structure for the wall will have provision for two safety cables to be attached to the robot so that both cables can be used simultaneously during the race (not shown in Figure 1.)

-- 2.5 The wall sections A and B will each have one obstacle, consisting of a horizontal bar made of non-magnetic material (not shown) with 0.03 m X 0.03 m square cross-section, placed laterally across the entire width the section.
+The line in section A will be used to demarcate the maximum size of the robot. - 2.4 The supporting structure for the wall will have provision for two safety cables to be attached to the robot so that both cables can be used simultaneously during the race (not shown in Figure 1.) - 2.5 The wall sections A and B will each have one obstacle consisting of a horizontal bar made of non-magnetic material (not shown) with 0.03 m X 0.03 m square cross-section will be placed laterally across the entire width the section.
 Both of these obstacles will be placed such that one of its sides is touching the wall section.
-Both of these obstacles will have reflective tape fully covering the exposed sides of the obstacles.
+Both of these obstacles will have reflective tape fully covering the exposed sides of the obstacle.
 The obstacle across wall section A will be placed randomly such that it is at least 0.5 m away from the edge where it meets the next wall section (wall section B) and also at least 1.0 m from the opposite edge.
-The obstacle across section B will be placed randomly such that it is at least 0.5 m from both of the edges that meet with the other wall sections (wall sections A and C.) - 2.6 The wall structure will be constructed such that it conforms to the following: - (a) the length of each wall section should be 2000 mm ± 5 mm. - (b) the angle formed between two adjacent wall sections should be $90^{\circ} \pm 0.5^{\circ}$.
+The obstacle across section B will be placed randomly such that it is at least 1.0 m from the edge that meets the lower wall section (wall section A) and at least 0.5 m from the edge that meets the upper wall section (wall section C).

+- 2.6 The wall structure will be constructed such that it conforms to the following: - (a) the length of each wall section should be 2000 mm \pm 5 mm. - (b) the angle formed between two adjacent wall sections should be $90^{\circ} \pm 0.5^{\circ}$.